 The Daily Telegraph published the following photo of the bombing, during January 2013.
 It also resembles a firebombing.

 Meanwhile, Marvin Minsky was a computer scientist and co-founder of MIT’s artificial intelligence laboratory.
-He received many accolades including the Turing Award in 1969.
+He received many accolades including the Turing Award in 1969, and noted his suspicion surrounding the official story.

 The following is a comment found under the video.